mrgum/aws-billing-to-slack/README.md

 Sends daily breakdowns of AWS costs to a Slack channel.

-This version is written to run under Organizations and requires a role in the master/root account
+This version is written to run under Organizations and requires a role in the master/root account.

+As the sharing of credits is more complicated in organisations, that feature has been removed for now.

 # Install